Table of contents

 It is worth noting though, that if you are visiting the Schengen area from outside Europe or from European countries that are not a part of the 26 Schengen states, you will need a visa as well as travel insurance to enter the territory.
 In fact, the regulatory bodies in the Schengen Area have made it mandatory for anyone traveling from a country that requires a visa to have valid travel insurance.

-What is covered by Europe Visa Travel Insurance
+What is covered by European Visa Travel Insurance?